-When the above-mentioned thematic committees have been appointed, you will be able to find an overview of the members on the DFF website.
-Members of the research councils DFF | Natural Sciences and DFF | Humanities can also be found on the fund's website.
+When the above-mentioned thematic committee has been appointed, you will be able to find an overview of the members on the DFF website.

 6.3 EXTERNAL REVIEW

 In the few cases where the fund makes use of external review in thematic calls, the applications in question will be assessed by individual external peer reviewers.